luthfirrach/rubyonrails-playground/README.md

   rake db:migrate

 - Database initialization : <br>
+  Get dummy master and detail categories <br>
   Uncomment all record on seeds.rb <br>
   rake db:seed <br>
-  to get master and detail categories

 - How to run the test suite